-Fixed Fee Employment Tribunal Representation for Employees and Employers.
+Fixed Fee Employment Tribunal Representation.

-Employment Tribunal Representation for Employees & Employers
+Employment Tribunal Representation for Employers and Employees

-Employment Representation For a Variety of Employment Claims
+Employment Representation For a Variety of Claims

 - Unfair Dismissal (including Constructive Unfair Dismissal)

 - Redundancy (including preparation of and advice on Settlement Agreements)